 Such killings often originate from tribal traditions in Pakistan but are not a part of Islam.
 They usually happen in rural areas, not large cities such as Lahore.
 Human rights activists said bystanders, including police, often don’t intervene because the killings are considered family matters.

-The Human Rights Commission of Pakistan said 869 women were victims last year in the nation of about 180 million people.
+The Human Rights Commission of Pakistan said 869 women were victims last year (PDF) in the nation of about 180 million people.

 Women’s rights advocates say the actual number may be much higher.
 The United Nations estimates that at least 5,000 women worldwide die yearly in such killings.